top of page

 Railway System

-Bentencho area has a good location in the entire transportation system.
-In the railway system, it is the intersection of the Osaka Chou Line and Osaka JR Loop Line.
-The Loop Line covers a large amount of area of Osaka city.
-Bentencho station is the best place for the passenger to transfer to the Chuo line to visit the EXPO area in 2025.
-On the other hand, whatever people come to the city by ferry or airline, the Hanshin Expressway is the only way to the city.
-Bentencho area is the first place along this highway that has a city landscape.
-This area has the potential to be developed into an urban gateway of Osaka city.
+The Bentencho area has a strategic location within the city's entire transportation system.
+In the railway system, it is the intersection of the Osaka Chūō Line and the Osaka JR Loop Line.
+The Loop Line covers a large portion of Osaka city.
+Bentencho Station is the ideal transfer point for passengers taking the Chūō Line to visit the EXPO area in 2025.
+On the other hand, whether people arrive by ferry or airplane, the Hanshin Expressway is the primary route into the city.
+The Bentencho area is the first location along this highway that offers a city landscape.
+This area has the potential to be developed into an urban gateway for Osaka city.

 highway_画板 1.jpg